 However, the use of modal reasoning in the acquiring of the real definition could be considered as a sign that essence is a modal notion after all.
 However, one has to distinguish between conceptual and epistemological dependence.
-According to Fine, the essence of x consists of the propositions that are true in virtue of the identity of x, no mention of modality.
+According to Fine, the essence of xconsists of the propositions that are true in virtue of the identity of x, no mention of modality.
 The identity conditions of x are indeed the necessary prerequisites and thus x grounds a certain class of metaphysical necessities that are true in virtue of its nature.
 Thus, metaphysical necessity has no part in the explanation of essence; on the contrary, it is metaphysically dependent on it since the metaphysically necessary truth is grounded in truths about essence.
 Moreover, since in the analysis of the concept of metaphysical necessity essence is invoked, metaphysical necessity is also conceptually dependent on essence.
 However, this does not preclude the epistemological route to proceed in other direction.
 It is often the case that what is ontologically more basic is epistemologically more removed from us.
-In this case, we first acquire knowledge of the actual factors constituting x's identity of x.
+In this case, we first acquire knowledge of the actual factors constituting x's identity and then, out of these discern the inner core of the necessary prerequisites of the identity of x.
 Therefore, it would be no problem for the definitional account if we had to accept that modal reasoning is unavoidably employed in acquiring the knowledge of essences.